Jacob234/Federal-Districts-Map/README.md

 An interactive web map designed for civics education, showcasing how the US federal government divides the country for administrative purposes across the three branches of government.

+## The only easy-to-access visualization of its kind on the internet
+- overlays different administrative regions
+- lets you see where you are situated within the federal gov's bureaucracy

+## Future
+- expand to more agencies
+- add more educational aspects to learn about your districts and links to official resources

 ## 🎯 Purpose

 This mini-web version is a streamlined, educational subset of the full [District-Maps project](../README.md), optimized for: